Skip to main contentChat with us

 Fix: Implement formal change management with approval workflows and testing requirements.

-Fix: Implement centralized logging with 1-year retention minimum.
-Log authentication, authorization, and system changes.
+Fix: Implement centralized logging with a one-year retention minimum across authentication, authorization, and system changes.

 Frequently Asked Questions